davidneedham/visual-regression-testing-workshop/README.md

 1. Run the command `npm install` to download dependencies
 1. Run the command `npm run start`
-    * Type the number of a site from the list or enter _all_ to test all sites in `src/sitesToTest.js`
+    * Select the site you want to test from the list
 1. Check out the results from the sample test
     * They should open in your browser automatically
 1. Edit `src/sitesToTest.js`